w3c/openscreenprotocol/ssdp.md

     PRESENTATION-ENDPOINT.example.org: 192.168.1.100:3000
     SUPPORTED-URLS.example.org: http://example.com/foo.html
     ```
-* The display sends the follwing SSDP message when the receiver service in not more available.
+* The display sends the following SSDP message when the receiver service in not more available.
 There are no new headers used in the byebye message.

     ```
     NOTIFY * HTTP/1.1